ecelis/ai6notebook/dl1/dl1_lesson2.md

 right dimensions.
 The pretained model was trained for 1000 classes therfore the final layer predicts a vector of 1000 probabilities.

-Parameters are learned by fitting a model to the data.
-Hyperparameters are another kind of parameter, that cannot be directly learned from the regular training process.
+**Parameters are learned by fitting a model to the data**.
+**Hyperparameters** are another kind of parameter, that **cannot be directly learned from the regular training process**.
 These parameters express “higher-level” properties of the model such as its complexity or how fast it should learn.
 Two examples of hyperparameters are the learning rate and the number of epochs.

-During iterative training of a neural network, a batch or mini-batch is a subset of training samples used in one iteration of Stochastic Gradient Descent (SGD).
-An epoch is a single pass through the entire training set which consists of multiple iterations of SGD.
+During iterative training of a neural network, a **batch or mini-batch is a subset of training samples used in one iteration of Stochastic Gradient Descent (SGD)**.
+An **epoch is a single pass through the entire training set which consists of multiple iterations of SGD**.

 We can now fit the model; that is, use gradient descent to find the best parameters for the fully connected layer we added, that can separate cat pictures from dog pictures.